Covid 19 coronavirus: Health workers' new protection measures expected to be announced

-New Zealand has another 85 new coronavirus cases today and one patient is now being treated in a hospital intensive care unit.
+New Zealand has another 85 new coronavirus cases today and one patient is now on a ventilator in a hospital intensive care unit.

 There are 76 new confirmed and nine probable cases.

-Thirty-seven people have now recovered.
-There are eight people in hospital - one of these patients is in intensive care, Director-General of Health Ashley Bloomfield told reporters.
+There are eight people in hospital - one of these patients was in intensive care, Director-General of Health Ashley Bloomfield told reporters.

+The patient was in Nelson hospital and on a ventilator after their condition deteriorated in the past 24 hours.

 The total of confirmed and probable cases is now 368 in this country.